TheDitis/Tempor/README.md

 # Tempor
 ### A high utility, highly customizable, simple desktop timer app

-Tempor is an Electron.js timer app that offers a high degree of customization.
+Tempor is an Electron.js timer app build with Svelte and Typescript that offers a high degree of customization.
 It's ideal for streamers, presenters, coaches, & project leaders with its stylistic customization and flexible favorites

+### Version 1.0 has been released!
+[Download Tempor for Mac and Windows Here!](https://github.com/TheDitis/Tempor/releases/tag/v1.0)

 ![Style demo](./assets/IntroImageBlue.png)